Sjögren’s Disease

 Treatment

-For Dry Mouth
+For Dry Eyes:

-For Vaginal Dryness
+For Vaginal Dryness:

 Water-based vaginal lubricants (K-Y Jelly, Astroglide, Replens, Luvena) can ease vaginal dryness and painful intercourse.
 Estrogen creams or other preparations may be helpful for post-menopausal women who have vaginal dryness due to reduced estrogen levels.
+Avoid using Vaseline or other oil-based lubricants, which can lead to infections.

 Self Care